2021 Census overview

 - supporting organisations across Australia, such as Migrant Resource Centres and community information hubs, to help community members understand and complete the Census

-- offering Census lesson plans to organisations around the country that teach English to migrants
+- offering Census lesson guides and worksheets to organisations around the country that teach English to migrants

 - encouraging people to call the Translating and Interpreting Service (TIS National) for in-language support